-One of the advantages of Frege's views over Kant's is that he can handle statements that are not in subject-predicate form.
+One of the advantages of Frege's views over Kant's is that he can handle statements that are not in subject-predicate form, like JW.

-John walks with those with whom he strolls.
+JW John walks with those with whom he strolls.

-Such sentences seem analytic, true in virtue of the conceptual containments of their parts.
+Sentences like JW seem analytic, true in virtue of the conceptual containments of their parts.
 Yet, they are not of simple subject-predicate form.

+The concept of 'walking with those with whom one strolls' is not contained in the concept 'John'.
 Again, I won't pursue this worry about Kant's account of analyticity; I just wanted to point it out.